 BYOD sets up myriad endpoints outside the organization’s central security hub, making it exceedingly difficult for security leaders to monitor all devices and apps.
 Personal devices won’t have the same security standards or protocols that organization-owned ones will, and employees with poor security practices on personal apps could become a security threat to the organization.
 It just takes one malicious actor cracking someone’s overly-used Facebook password to gain legitimate access to organizational resources.

-Here, we assess some of the most common BYOD security risks and explore how to prevent them.
+In this post, we’ll assess the most common BYOD security risks and explore how to prevent them.

 1. Data Leaks